nobhad/recycleContent/README.md

   }

   async getOrCreateList(messageId) {
-    // Try cache first for instant access if (this.cache.has(messageId)) {
+    if (this.cache.has(messageId)) {
       return this.cache.get(messageId);
     }

-    // Check storage
     const key = `exclusion_${messageId}`;
     const result = await this.storage.get(key);
     if (result[key]) {
-      // Decompress and parse the list
       const list = this.decompressList(result[key]);
-      // Cache the result
       this.cache.set(messageId, list);
       return list;
     }

-    // Create new list if not found return this.createNewList(messageId);
+    return this.createNewList(messageId);
   }

   async updateList(messageId, newBuyers) {
     const list = await this.getOrCreateList(messageId);
     const updated = this.mergeAndDeduplicate(list, newBuyers);

-    // Compress for storage efficiency
     const compressed = this.compressList(updated);

-    // Update storage and cache
     await this.storage.set({[`exclusion_${messageId}`]: compressed});
     this.cache.set(messageId, updated);
     return updated;
   }
 }

 ```

 ### Safely Re-inserting Images and Videos